Digital Marketing Glossary

 Google Search Console

 This is a free tool that enables you to monitor and maintain your website’s presence and performance in Google’s search results.
-You can use this tool to ensure Google can locate and crawl your website, solve indexing issues, and review traffic data and backlinks.
+You can use this tool to make sure Google can locate and crawl your website, solve indexing issues, and review traffic data and backlinks.

 Guerilla Marketing